dvbern/stip/backend/docs/migrations.md

     0.18.0-KSTIP-972.xml

 This will keep the changelogs in a nice order grouped by the version as well as minimize potential conflicts as each ticket gets their own changelog.

+## Known pain points
+Liquibase will always generate a not null constraint, even if the column may be null in some cases, i.e. when using `groups` on a property like `@NotNull(groups = ...)`.
+And as we have some nullable references, particularly in the `GesuchFormular` entity, every newly generated migration will try and make those columns not nullable, meaning we have to manually delete those `<changeSet/>` entries every time when generating.